I'm a marketing professional with 13+ years experience. Also, I write about stuff and help people fix problems.

 Probably not.
 They probably won't offer you a $10,000 discount either, but they probably won't kick you off the lot.

-Purchasing a new vehicle is not just a big expense, but an investment, and it is definitely a negotiable endeavor.
+No, it's not.
+Purchasing a new vehicle is not just a big expense, but an investment, and it is definitely a negotiable endeavour.

-What is the Function of a Car Salesman?
+How Much Can a Car Salesman Take Off?
 What Is His Goal?

 The goal of the car or truck salesman is to make the dealership the most profit possible, while also satisfying the customer.
 This might seem like a subtle point, but the distinction is important.

 Conversely, what is the purpose of the buyer?
 What is his goal?
 Is it to acquire a new vehicle?
 No. That's a given.
 The buyer's goal is to negotiate the most favorable deal on the vehicle possible.

 "Profit" is not a dirty word.
 Remember that.
 Don't be bitter, feel disenfranchised, or get upset that the dealership is going to make money off your purchase and that the salesman is going to benefit from your sale.
 Be happy, because it’s quite possible that you can get a good deal, and at the same time the dealership can make money, and the salesman can make a living.
 There can be a real balance here.